Singapore Health Expenditure (% GDP) (2023)

 About this Dataset

-Data sourced from World Bank Open Data API.
-Values use World Bank standardised methodology ensuring cross-country comparability.
+Data sourced from World Bank via Open Data API.
+Values use World Bank standardised methodology intended for cross-country comparison.

 Frequently Asked Questions

 The most recent observation covers 2023.
 World Bank typically publishes this series with a lag of several months after the reference period.
-Updated annual.
+The series runs 2000–2023 (24 observations).